TABLE OF CONTENTS

 Mixing Terpenes

 Combining cannabis terpenes can result in distinctive and appealing flavor and scent profiles and may even improve the effects of the cannabis plant.
-It's crucial to realize that because different terpenes have various boiling points and vaporization temperatures, how they are combined and cooked will have an impact on the end outcome.
+Because different terpenes have various boiling points and vaporization temperatures, how they are combined and cooked will have an impact on the end outcome.

 A full study of each terpene's various characteristics, careful consideration of the intended scent and flavor profile, as well as the desired effects, are all necessary for the competent analysis of blending cannabis terpenes.